pzanchuk/Portfolio/README.md

 ## Setup/Installation Requirements

-_Clone repository by using "git clone(repository link)."
+_Clone repository by using "git clone(https://pzanchuk.github.io/Portfolio/)."
 Navigate to "Portfolio" directory.
 Open in Atom or preferred text editor._